AdguardTeam/LegalDocs/termsandconditions/terms-and-conditions.html.md

 - The use of Media kits is solely for informational, non-commercial, or personal purposes, and Media kits are not duplicated or stored on other networked computers or published in other media.
 - No alterations are made to Media kits.

-Use of media kits for any other purpose is expressly prohibited by law and may result in significant civil and criminal penalties.
+Use of Media kits for any other purpose is expressly prohibited by law and may result in significant civil and criminal penalties.

 All texts and associated graphics of Media kits are provided “as is” and without any warranties.